sergentd/modelisation-verification/README.md

 ### Homework #1

 The source files are located within: `homework/petrinets/`.
+You have to write code where `TODO` are located.
+Do **not** touch the existing code or tests, but you can add your own tests in addition.

 The deadline is 11 october 2017 at 23:59.
 We will clone all your repositories using a script, so make sure that @saucisson and @mencattini have read access.